Butyl group: Nomenclature

 Butan-2-yl (sec-butyl) group is chiral.
 The carbon atom at position 2 is a stereocenter.
-It has four different groups attached: H-, CH3-, CH3-CH2-, and R-.
+It has four different groups attached: \sH, \sCH3, \sCH2\sCH3, and \sR (the R group is not equal to those three groups).
 The names of the two chiral groups are: (2S)-butan-2-yl and (2R)-butan-2-yl.

-Example
+Examples

 The four isomers (ignoring stereoisomers) of "butyl acetate" demonstrate these four isomeric configurations.
 Here, the acetate radical appears in each of the positions where the "R" symbol is used in the chart above:

 sec-Butyl acetate is chiral, and has one stereocenter, and two enantiomers.
 The names of enantiomers are: